Wesley Clair Mitchell: Measuring Business Cycles

-Thirty years later Mitchell was still working on business cycles and he published another large work, Measuring Business Cycles with A.F.
+Thirty years later, Mitchell was still working on business cycles and he published another large work, Measuring Business Cycles with A.F.
 Burns.
-This book presented the characteristic "National Bureau" methods of analyzing business cycles.
+The book presented the characteristic "National Bureau" methods of analyzing business cycles.
 While Mitchell was still following the 1913 agenda, other economists had taken to studying the economy using models and even to constructing macroeconometric models.
-Against this background of Keynesian economics and the new econometric methods Mitchell and his project looked dated.
+Against that background of Keynesian economics and the new econometric methods, Mitchell and his project looked dated.

-Milton Friedman believed that, "Mitchell is generally considered primarily an empirical scientist rather than a theorist".
+Milton Friedman believed, "Mitchell is generally considered primarily an empirical scientist rather than a theorist."
 However, Mitchell's main creative efforts went into his empirical work on business cycles.
 Mitchell stated an endogenous theory, based on the internal dynamics of capitalism.
 Whereas neoclassical theories are deduced from unproven psychological axioms, he builds his theory from inductive generalities gained from empirical research.
 Also, he was considered a critic of conventional economic theory.
 As influenced greatly by Veblen, Mitchell is usually categorized with him as an American institutionalist.